-Though the semester-based system is universally applied, the annual-based system is still practised in more than a handful of universities, particularly in distance and open courses.
+Though the semester-based system is universally applied, the annual-based system is still practised in more than a handful of universities, particularly in the distance and open courses.
 Before understanding how CPI to percentage conversion works, you should consider the evaluation system used by the institutions of the particular country.
-Generally, the semester system divides the academic year into six to eight equal parts of study sessions in a three to four-year program.
+Generally, the semester system divides the academic year into six to eight equal parts of study sessions in a three to a four-year program.
 For example, in India, a three-year Bachelor of Management Studies or BBA in Airport Management program consists of 6 semesters while a four-year B.Tech in various engineering branches comprises of 8 semesters.

 Bringing a much-needed alternative to approaches like CPI to percentage, the credit structure has been utilised by many academic institutions across the globe.
 Typically, the structure of the course involves scoring on the basis of credits for compulsory, core and elective courses.
 Moreover, credits also depend on the number of hours of instructional study per week.
 For a compulsory subject, higher credits might be required as compared to the credits needed for language or additional courses.
 The newly implemented choice-based credit system wherein students can pursue one or two subjects in any department of the university is a significant step to diversify the rigid structure usually implemented in India.

 The currently heavily practised 10-pointer scale is only one of the methods of grading system which has variants such as 8-pointer system, 9-pointer system and AP-pointer system amongst others.
-Further, universities in USA practise the 4-point system and UK institutions implement the ‘2-point class honours’ system.
+Further, universities in the USA practise the 4-point system and UK institutions implement the ‘2-point class honours’ system.

 Cumulative Performance Index (CPI)

 CPI full form is Cumulative Performance Index which is a measure of the candidate’s overall performance in all the subjects studied according to the number of credits each discipline entails.
 Usually, it is aggregated at the end of every semester and includes the grades obtained until the time of calculation.
 Further, you can convert CPI to percentage as well as grade points, whichever the institution you are applying to is asking for.